Registan Square in Samarkand

 • Best Chinor.

-Even though I eat chicken, I still had a tough time finding chicken dishes in the city.
+Even though I eat chicken, I struggled to find chicken dishes in the city.
 In the menu of 3 to 4 pages, only one dish would be of chicken.
-You can also buy some vegetarian food and fruits at the super markets that are easily available everywhere.
+You can also buy vegetarian food and fruits at the supermarkets, readily available everywhere.

 What to wear in Samarkand?

-Samarkand is a modern city where there is no strict dress code unless you are visiting sacred places.
-Even at sacred places, they require you to dress modestly which is to cover your knees and shoulders.
+Samarkand is a modern city with no strict dress code unless you visit sacred places.
+Holy places require you to dress modestly to cover your knees and shoulders.

-You can wear jeans and t-shirts, shorts that are knee length, dresses (not short dresses), and trousers and shirts.
-Also, carry a scarf when you are traveling.
+You can wear jeans and T-shirts, shorts that are knee length, dresses (not short dresses), and trousers and shirts.
+Also, carry a scarf when you are travelling.

 Samarkand Travel Guide: Places to see in Samarkand